Transmission dynamics of bee parasites

 WITHIN-COLONY TRANSMISSION OF PARASITES

-Bee colonies are pretty dense and there are lots of interactions between individuals, giving parasites a chance to spread within the colony.
-I tested how fast two different parasites spread within bumble bee and honey bee colonies, and how the initial number of infected bees in the colony affects the spread of the parasites.
-I used the parasites Crithidia bombi for bumble bees and Nosema ceranae for honey bees, and found that for both parasites, when the initial number of infected bees is small, the social immunity of the colonies is able to control the spread of the parasites.
-But when the initial number of infected bees is about 30%, the parasites will spread really quickly in the colony.
-This means that if we can control the exposure to parasites in the environment, we can also reduce within-colony transmission of parasites.
+Bee colonies have a high density of individuals and frequent interactions among them, providing parasites and diseases the opportunity to spread within the colony.
+I tested how quickly two different parasites spread within bumble bee and honey bee colonies and how the initial number of infected bees in the colony influences the spread of the parasites.
+I used Crithidia bombi for bumble bees and Nosema ceranae for honey bees.
+My findings showed that for both parasites, when the initial number of infected bees is small, the social immunity of the colony can effectively control the spread of the parasites.
+However, when approximately 30% of bees in the colony are initially infected, the parasites spread rapidly.
+This suggests that controlling environmental exposure to parasites can significantly reduce within-colony transmission.

-Check out a video about that experiment and the paper with the final results
+Check out a video about this experiment and the paper with the final results

 TRANSMISSION TO OTHER BEE SPECIES